 Technology and Development Expenses.
-Technology and development expenses were \$76.8 million for the three months ended June 30, 2024, compared to \$87.3 million for the three months ended June 30, 2023, a decrease of \$10.6 million, or 12%.
-This decrease reflects lower employee compensation costs, partially offset by higher professional fees and higher infrastructure and hosting costs associated with running operations and ongoing projects and services to continuously improve and optimize our products and services.
+Technology and development expenses were \$76.8 million \$72.4 million for the three months ended June 30, 2024 September 30, 2024, compared to \$87.3 million \$84.3 million for the three months ended June 30, 2023 September 30, 2023, a decrease of \$10.6 \$11.9 million, or 12% 14%.
+This decrease reflects On a year-to-date basis, technology and development expenses decreased by \$28.1 million, or 11%, to \$230.5 million.
+The decreases for both the three month and year-to-date periods reflect lower employee compensation costs and professional fees, partially offset by higher professional fees infrastructure, hosting, and higher infrastructure and hosting software license costs associated with running operations and as well as ongoing projects and services to continuously improve and optimize our products and services.
 On a year-to-date basis, technology and development expenses decreased by \$16.2 million, or 9% to \$158.1 million.
 The decrease was primarily driven by lower employee compensation costs and contract labor costs, partially offset by higher infrastructure, hosting and software license costs.

-For the three months ended June 30, 2024 and 2023, research and development costs, which exclude amounts reflected as capitalized software development costs, were \$22.2 million and \$33.2 million, respectively.
-For the six months ended June 30, 2024 and 2023, research and development costs were \$47.0 million and \$63.6 million, respectively.
+For the three months ended June 30, 2024 September 30, 2024 and 2023, research and development costs, which exclude amounts reflected as capitalized software development costs, were \$22.2 million \$22.4 million and \$33.2 million, \$31.8 million, respectively.
+For the six nine months ended June 30, 2024 September 30, 2024 and 2023, research and development costs were \$47.0 million \$69.5 million and \$63.6 million \$95.4 million, respectively.

 General and Administrative Expenses.
-General and administrative expenses decreased \$16.3 million, or 13%, to \$109.6 million for the three months ended June 30, 2024, compared to \$125.8 million for the three months ended June 30, 2023.
-The decrease was primarily driven by lower employee compensation costs, therapist onboarding costs, and indirect taxes.
-On a year-to-date basis, general and administrative expenses decreased \$18.7 million, or 8%, to \$221.2 million.
-The decrease was primarily driven by lower employee compensation costs, therapist onboarding costs, indirect taxes and bad debt expenses, partially offset by higher software and infrastructure costs.
+General and administrative expenses decreased \$16.3 million \$1.5 million, or 13% 1%, to \$109.6 million \$114.2 million for the three months ended June 30, 2024 September 30, 2024, compared to \$125.8 million \$115.7 million for the three months ended June 30, 2023 September 30, 2023.
+The decrease was primarily driven by lower employee compensation costs, indirect taxes, therapist onboarding costs, and indirect taxes, bad debt expense, offset by higher legal costs, professional fees, and software and infrastructure costs.
+On a year-to-date basis, general and administrative expenses decreased \$18.7 million \$20.2 million, or 8% 6%, to \$221.2 million \$335.5 million.
+The decrease was primarily driven by lower employee compensation costs, therapist onboarding costs, indirect taxes, and bad debt expenses, partially offset by higher legal costs and software and infrastructure costs.

-As a result of the termination of our former CEO, we recognized approximately \$6.4 million of related costs for the three and six months ended June 30, 2024, with \$1.2 million for cash severance costs and \$5.2 million for stock-based compensation.
+As a result of the termination of our former CEO, we recognized approximately \$6.4 million of related costs for the three six nine months ended June 30, 2024 September 30, 2024, with \$1.2 million for cash severance costs and \$5.2 million for stock-based compensation.

 Goodwill Impairment.
-As discussed earlier under the section "Critical Accounting Estimates and Policies: Goodwill Impairment Charge," we recorded a non-cash goodwill impairment charge of \$790.0 million for the three and six months ended June 30, 2024, following the goodwill impairment testing performed.
+As discussed earlier under the section "Critical Accounting Estimates and Policies: Goodwill Impairment Charge," we recorded a non-cash goodwill impairment charge of \$790.0 million for the three and six nine months ended September 30, 2024 resulting from the June 30, 2024, following the interim goodwill impairment testing performed.
 The non-cash charge had no impact on the provision for income taxes.

 Acquisition, Integration, and Transformation Costs.
-Acquisition, integration, and transformation costs primarily consisted of costs to integrate and upgrade our Customer Relationship Management and Enterprise Resource Planning ecosystem and were \$0.5 million and \$5.1 million for the three months ended June 30, 2024 and 2023 respectively, and were \$0.8 million and \$11.0 million for the six months ended June 30, 2024 and 2023, respectively.
+Acquisition, integration, and transformation costs primarily consisted of costs to integrate and upgrade our Customer Relationship Management and Enterprise Resource Planning ecosystem and were \$0.5 million and \$5.1 million \$5.8 million for the three months ended June 30, 2024 September 30, 2024 and 2023 respectively, and were \$0.8 million \$1.3 million and \$11.0 million \$16.8 million for the six nine months ended June 30, 2024 September 30, 2024 and 2023, respectively.